petertenhoor/headless-wp-rest-poc/README.md

 ## Nice to have's

 - Find out a good way to map (Visual Composer) shortcodes to React components
-- See how to handle SEO (meta, sitemap etc)
+- Find out a good way to handle SEO (meta, sitemap etc)
+- Find out a good way to handle forms
 - Add a 404 page

 ## Routes